mcritz/Coffee-Code-Of-Conduct/README.md

 ### Invitations

 #### Who to invite
-- Coffee Coffee Coffee Coffee meetups are meant to be professional events open to the general public.
-People should feel free to invite others.
+- Coffee Coffee Coffee Coffee meetups are open to the general public.
+People should feel free to invite others with the understanding that the behavior of those you invite reflects on your judgement.
 - That being said, a good rule of thumb is to invite people you've worked with, collaborated with, or know personally.